ata4/bspsrc/README.md

 Downloads
 ---------

-[Download BSPSource 1.3.11.](http://ata4.info/downloads/apps/bspsource/bspsrc_1.3.11.zip) All other versons are available for download [here](http://ata4.info/downloads/apps/bspsource/).
+The latest version is available in the "release" tab.
+Older versons are available for download [here](http://ata4.info/downloads/apps/bspsource/).

 Improvements and changes compared to VMEX 0.98g
 -----------------------------------------------